jundalisay/superb/content/en/research/jagor/ph/chapter-05.md

 8,381 | 6 17,703 5 5,940 | 6

-The statistics of the above table are taken from a small work, by Senor Barrantes, the Secretary-General of the Philippines ; but I have arranged them differently, to render them more easily intelligible to the eye.
+The statistics of the above table are taken from a small work, by Senor Barrantes, the Secretary-General of the Philippines.

+; but I have arranged them differently, to render them more easily intelligible to the eye.

  Although Senor Barrantes had the best official materials at his disposal, too much value must not be attributed to his figures, for the sources from which he drew them are tainted with errors to an extent that can hardly be realised in Europe.
 For example, he derives the following contradictory statements from his official sources :—The population of Cavite is set down as 115,300 and 65,225; that of Mindoro at 45,630, and 23,054; that of Manila at 230,443, and 323,683 ; and that of Capiz at 788,947, and 191,818.